Swati4star/Images-to-PDF/README.md

 and submit a pull request.
 Follow [Github Flow](https://help.github.com/articles/github-flow/) for collaboration!
 If you have any questions, feel free to ask [me](mailto:swati4star@gmail.com) about whatever you want.
+You may also mail another [contributor](mailto:halcyongarima@gmail.com) for useful discussions and contributions.
 [Here](https://github.com/Swati4star/Images-to-PDF/issues) is the list of known issues.

 ### Project Maintainers